corona-warn-app/cwa-server/README.md

 #### Configure

-After you made sure that the specified dependencies are running configure them in the respective configuration files.
+After you made sure that the specified dependencies are running, configure them in the respective configuration files.

 * Configure the Postgres connection in the [submission config](./services/submission/src/main/resources/application.properties) and in the [distribution config](./services/distribution/src/main/resources/application.properties)
 * Configure the S3 compatible object storage in the [distribution config](./services/distribution/src/main/resources/application.properties)